-Multi-Car Accident Closes Franklin Ave.
+Multi-car accident closes Franklin Ave.
 Bridge

 Emergency crews responded to a multi-vehicle accident on the Franklin Bridge just off of Buffalo Road.

-Several individuals were taken to the hospital and 4 of those vehicles had to be towed.
+All individuals involved were taken to UPMC Hamot, reportedly with non-life-threatening injuries.
+Four of the vehicles had to be towed.

 Drivers should stay alert this morning as winter conditions around the region could lead to icy conditions, especially over bridges.